Sparse and Switching Infinite Horizon Optimal Control with Mixed-Norm Penalizations: Sparsity and switching properties: the time-continuous problem

 \section{Sparsity and switching properties: the time-continuous problem}

-For the time-continuous problem \eqref{ocpb}, the necessary optimality conditions are known from the literature and are next recalled for convenience. \begin{lem} Assume that $f_i$ are $C^1$ for $i=0,\ldots,m$.
-For each $x\in\R^d$, if $\bar u$ is a locally optimal control for problem \eqref{ocpb} and $\bar y$ is the associated optimal trajectory, then there exists an adjoint state $\vp:[0,\infty[\ra\R^d$ such that
+{For the time-continuous problem \eqref{ocpb}, the Pontryagin maximum principle for infinite horizon problems has been widely studied the literature, see e.g. \cite[Theorem 3.2]{AV17, H74} and further references provided there.
+We have the following result.} \begin{lem} Then for each $x\in\R^d$, if $\bar u$ is a locally optimal control for problem \eqref{ocpb} and $\bar y$ is the associated optimal trajectory, then there exists an adjoint state $\vp:[0,\infty[\ra\R^d$ such that {